-Having reformed its trust laws in 2004, Singapore has stolen a march in the region on rival Hong Kong, which is currently playing catch-up with its own proposed trust law reforms.
+Having reformed its trust laws in 2004, Singapore has stolen the march in the region on rival Hong Kong, which is currently playing catch-up with its own proposed trust law reforms.

 Despite meeting the OECD’s tax information exchange agreement requirements, and therefore being removed from the OECD’s grey list, banking secrecy remains enshrined in Singapore law, with heavy penalties for wrongful disclosure of bank clients’ financial details or accounts.
 Singapore is one of the world’s fastest growing banking centres, with many global banks setting up offices there.

-Both individuals and companies can benefit from the various tax incentives on offer, from a 50% tax deduction on investments made by “angel investors” who invest at least SGD100,000 in qualifying start-up businesses, to tax exemption for qualifying non-resident investment funds managed by Singapore-based fund managers.
+Both individuals and companies can benefit from the various tax incentives on offer, from a 50% tax deduction on investments made by ‘angel investors’ who invest at least SG$100,000 in qualifying start-up businesses, to tax exemption for qualifying non-resident investment funds managed by Singapore-based fund managers.

 Singapore is a relatively attractive jurisdiction in which to set up a holding company, provided care is taken to avoid falling foul of the local taxation regime, which imposes profits tax at 18% (from 2008).
 With an appropriate holding company structure, this is largely if not completely possible.